intel/neural-compressor/docs/distributed.md

 ## security

 horovodrun requires user set up SSH on all hosts without any prompts.
-To do distributed training with LPOT, user needs to ensure the SSH setting on all hosts.
+To do distributed training with Neural Compressor, user needs to ensure the SSH setting on all hosts.

 ## Examples
 Following PyTorch examples are supported: